EngineerLuna/Github_Achievements/README.md

 Then only click the green button "Create pull request".

-Lastly click "Close pull request" button.
+Lastly click "Close pull request" button..